Christian Yelich Player Props: Brewers vs. Giants

 Christian Yelich At The Plate

+- In 56.3% of his 32 games this season, Yelich has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has gone deep in 12.9% of his games this year, and 3% of his trips to the dish.
+- In 12.5% of his games this year, he has hit a long ball, and 2.9% of his trips to the plate.

+- In 31.3% of his games this year, Yelich has had at least one RBI.
+He's picked up more than one in 9.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.